garretpremo/mc-clock-display/README.md

 - 'Dusk' on the clock should represent real world dusk
 - 'Midnight' on the clock should represent solar midnight
 - 'Dawn' on the clock should represent the real world dawn
-- All times in between noon and midnight should represent the corresponding solar
+- All times in between noon and midnight should represent the corresponding solar time

 ![clock cycles](assets/minecraft-clock-cycles.gif)